+No WARNING

-Never fill a portable fuel container while it
+Never fill a portable fuel container while it is in your vehicle.
+Static electricity discharge from the container can ignite the gasoline vapor.
+You can be badly burned and your vehicle damaged if this occurs.
 To help avoid injury to you and others:

-Dispense gasoline only into approved

-Do not fill a container while it is inside

-a vehicle, in a vehicle's trunk, pickup

-bed or on any surface other than the

-Bring the fill nozzle in contact with the

-ing the nozzle.
-Contact should be

-Do not smoke while pumping gaso-

-inside of the fill opening before operat-

-maintained until the filling is complete.

-containers.

-around.

-line.

-gasoline vapor.
-You can be badly burned

-is in your vehicle.
-Static electricity dis-
+- Dispense gasoline only into approved containers. - Do not fill a container while it is inside a vehicle, in a vehicle's trunk, pickup bed or on any surface other than the ground. - Bring the fill nozzle in contact with the inside of the fill opening before operating the nozzle.
+Contact should be maintained until the filling is complete. - Do not smoke while pumping gasoline.